Creating a custom project

 OpenRemote Dependencies

-Depending on what parts of the OpenRemote system are being customised will determine the code dependencies on the main OpenRemote code base; as the main OpenRemote code base is a monolith repo it is possible to add a git submodule
+Depending on what parts of the OpenRemote system are being customized will determine the code dependencies on the main OpenRemote code base.

 Custom Project Template